Ask the expert

 McGill University Health Centre, Montreal, QC

 Dr. Hady Saheb is a glaucoma surgeon whose ophthalmology practice is focused on medical and surgical glaucoma care, as well as cataract and complex anterior segment surgery.
-He’s also the Director of the Glaucoma Fellowship at McGill University.
+He’s also the Director of the Glaucoma Fellowship at McGill University and is on the Board of Directors at the Canadian Ophthalmological Society (COS).
 For Dr. Saheb, the most rewarding part about treating glaucoma is helping patients understand their disease and engaging them in their treatment to help preserve their vision.

 Watch our glaucoma video and read about common risk factors, diagnosis and treatment.

 Ahead of World Glaucoma Week, we asked Dr. Saheb some of your questions about glaucoma to help bring awareness to this leading cause of blindness, provide tips to those living with glaucoma, and educate Canadians about ways we can lower our risk of vision loss from this serious eye disease.